 Cleanup

-After testing, we should remove unnecessary resources.
-Runtime resources can be cleaned up with agentcore destroy, and if you're using Identity, agentcore identity cleanup will take care of Cognito-related resources too.
+After testing, let's delete unnecessary resources.
+The Runtime side can be cleaned up with agentcore destroy, and if you're using Identity, agentcore identity cleanup will take care of Cognito-related resources as well.

-I was already surprised by the Cognito-related commands, but I was shocked to discover there's even a command for cleaning up resources.
+I was already surprised by the Cognito-related commands, but I was even more surprised to find there's a cleanup command too.

 agentcore identity cleanup